What is stress?

 You might be advised to rest and try relaxation exercises, mindfulness or meditation.
 Depending on the reason for your stress, you might be advised to try certain social groups or take a break from work.

 Medication can be helpful for some symptoms such as stress-related headaches or depression.
 You may also need support and counselling from a therapist in the form of cognitive behavioural therapy (CBT).

-At Livi, we can provide internet-based cognitive behavioural therapy that encompasses changing behaviours, thought patterns and emotions to make you feel better and achieve your goals in life.
-You’ll have regular contact with a chosen therapist via video calls.
-Learn more about online therapy.
+Cognitive behavioural therapy encompasses changing behaviours, thought patterns and emotions to make you feel better and achieve your goals in life.

 Self-help for stress